duwiharyanto/duwiharyanto/README.md

 - 👋 Hi, I’m @duwiharyanto
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Node
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on NodeJs project
-- 📫 How to reach me ...
+- 📫 How to reach me haryanto.duwi@gmail.com

 <!---
 duwiharyanto/duwiharyanto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.